jaiwei98/MobileNetV4-pytorch/README.md

 ## TODO
 - [ ] Support 'MobileNetV4HybridMedium' and 'MobileNetV4HybridLarge'
-- [ ] Release pretrained weight (welcome any contributors to submit PR)
+- [ ] Release pretrained weight (welcome any contributors to submit PR 😉)

 ## Notes
 Note that there are few parts which not excatly the same as implementation in tensorflow